 During the Reign of Terror, the King, Queen Marie-Antoinette, and more than 1,100 victims were beheaded in less than two and a half years.

-On 21st January 1793, Louis XVI was guillotined at the very position of the statue of Brest, at the North-West angle.
+On 21st January 1793, Louis XVI was guillotined at the exact position of the statue of Brest, at the North-West angle.

 Place de la Concorde

-Following those dreadful events of the Reign of Terror, the Directorate changed the name of the square in 1795 to one of reconciliation and hope: Place de la Concorde.
+Following those dreadful events of the Reign of Terror, the Directorate changed the square’s name in 1795 to one of reconciliation and hope: Place de la Concorde.

 The Monuments of French cities

 In the 1830s, architect Jacques Ignace Hittorff transformed the square by adding statues and fountains that can be seen today.